 Last but not least, EKWB stands by the EK-DuraClear Transparent Tubing with a somewhat mediocre 2-year warranty in terms of the time period since the EK-DuraClear Soft Tubing does command a relatively higher price point in the whereabouts of $20.

 Best Coolant for PC Water Cooling

-Once again, EKWB is back with another win, this time in the form of its EK-CryoFuel Clear Coolant, our unanimous choice in terms of the Best Coolant for PC Water Cooling in 2022.
+Once again, EKWB is back with another win, this time in the form of its EK-CryoFuel Clear Coolant, our unanimous choice in terms of the Best Coolant for PC Water Cooling.
 Before we closely inspect the EK-CryoFuel Coolant, it’s essential to remember that it was formulated and wholly manufactured in Slovenia, signifying EKWB’s lineup of premium cooling products and accessories.